jamesrwilliams/personal-site/src/posts/2023/salesforce-commerce-cloud-react-custom-attribute-editors.md

                             └── customEditorClient.js
 ```

-## 2.0 - Add a React app to the mix
+## 2.0 - Adding React to the mix

-Now we have our vanilla custom attribute editor we can move on to replacing it with a React app!
+Now we have our plain custom attribute editor we can move on to replacing it with a React app!
 We
 will assume you've got a React app ready to go for this, if not check out
 the [create-react-app](https://create-react-app.dev/docs/getting-started) tutorial.